-Procedure of the normalized correlation works on the principle of similarity of scene parts within two scene images.
-The basic idea of the procedure is to find the part of the scene in the second image which is most similar to the given part of the scene in the first image.
+Procedure normalized correlation works on the principle of similarity of scene parts within two scene images.
+The basic idea of the procedure is to find the part of the scene on the second image which is most similar to the given part of the scene on the first image.
 The procedure is using a window within which the similarity is measured with help of the correlation technique.